tanij/duckuments/docs/atoms_16_driving_olympics/10_motivation/20_motivation.md

 </div>

-Many recent works in deep (reinforcement) learning cite robotics as a potential application domain \cite{DARLA,Singh}.
+Many recent works in deep (reinforcement) learning cite robotics as a potential application domain \cite{darpa_grand_challenge}.
 However, comparatively few actually demonstrate results on  physical agents.
 This competition is an opportunity to properly benchmark the current state of the art of these methods as applied to a real robotics system.

 Our experience thus far indicates that many of the inherent assumptions made in the ML community may not be valid on real-time physically embodied systems.
 Additionally, considerations related to resource consumption, latency, and system engineering are rarely considered in the ML domain but are crucially important for fielding real robots.